 On day one, we teach patients a special hair washing method that will not damage or loosen the donor’s hair.
 Over the following days, they may notice bruising, swelling, or discoloration around the eyes and other parts of the treated area.
 This bruising will normally begin to subside within one week.
 After one week, most patients can no longer notice that the donor area has been treated.
 Within two to three months, transplanted hair begins to grow, getting longer and thicker as time progresses.
 After twelve to eighteen months, the entire process is complete, with the final results in full evidence.

 On the day of FUT surgery, our team will map out a hairline that best suits the patient’s condition and expectations.
 Ethnic background is also considered, as well as the patient’s gender, age, and facial features.

 For a few days after this hair transplant surgery, some redness may occur in the recipient area.
 Mild pain and tightness may accompany the discoloration.
 Normally this goes away on its own, but there are pain medications that can make your healing time more comfortable.
 As with FUE, hair washing is done with a particular technique over the first five days to one week.

-After four to six months patients usually see new hair growth becoming more and more visible in thickness and length.
-In about eight months’ time the new hairs will be almost completely grown, though even beyond this point they will continue to get stronger.
-In twelve to eighteen months the final results will be in place.
+After four to six months, patients usually see new hair growth becoming more visible in thickness and length.
+In about eight months, the new hairs will be almost completely grown, though even beyond this point, they will continue to get stronger.
+In twelve to eighteen months, the final results will be in place.

 Another common issue for transplant patients is folliculitis.
-This is an infection that shows itself in the form of small, red pimples up to six months after treatment.
+This infection shows itself in the form of small, red pimples up to six months after treatment.
 Folliculitis does not impede the growth of new hair and typically goes away on its own after about five days.